 What did my mother provide or not provide?

-is all the rage in literary circles.
+The Tiger Mother is all the rage in literary circles.
 Is she right or wrong?
 I'm not controversial enough to voice my opinion on this one, but I'm thinking about two incredible characters on the scene of American history: Hellen Keller and Temple Grandin.

 Helen Keller, as you know, was handled with a 'hands off' approach by her parents.
 Her parents believed she was too fragile to withstand any discipline, and as a result, Helen remained trapped in her world of not being able to see or communicate.